CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 | queries_pgbouncer.yml | postgres_exporter query file for monitoring pgbouncer. |

 By default, there are two postgres_exporter services expected to be running as of pgmonitor 4.0 and higher.
 One connects to the default `postgres` database that most postgresql instances come with and is meant for collecting global metrics that are the same on all databases in the instance, for example connection and replication statistics.
-This service uses the file postgres_exporter_pg##.
+This service uses the sysconfig file postgres_exporter_pg##.
 Connect to this database and run the setup_pg##.sql script to install the required database objects for pgmonitor.

-The second postgres_exporter service is used to collect per-database metrics and uses the postgres_exporter_pg##_per_db file.
+The second postgres_exporter service is used to collect per-database metrics and uses the sysconfig file postgres_exporter_pg##_per_db.
 By default it is set to also connect to the `postgres` database, but you can add as many additional connection strings to this service for each individual database that you want metrics for.
 Per-db metrics include things like table/index statistics and bloat.
 See the section below for monitorig multitple databases for how to do this.

 Note that your pg_hba.conf will have to be configured to allow the `ccp_monitoring` system user to connect as the `ccp_monitoring` role to any database in the instance.
 As of version 4.0 of pg_monitor, the postgres_exporter service is set to connect via local socket, so passwordless local peer authentication is the expected default.